 Since the slightest misunderstanding or clerical error can jeopardize your bankruptcy filing, your first step should always be the selection of a skilled, experienced bankruptcy attorney.
 This expert can provide all the step-by-step guidance you need to make the right decisions and follow the bankruptcy filing procedures to the letter.

-One choice you will need to make concerns which type of bankruptcy you should file for.
+One choice you will need to make concerns about which type of bankruptcy you should file for.
 Chapter 7 bankruptcy (personal liquidation) can free you from your debt burden altogether, but only if you pass a means test that verifies your inability to repay the debt.
 Otherwise, you will need to file for Chapter 13 bankruptcy, which requires you to repay up to half of your debt burden but allows you to make a monthly payment over a multi-year plan.

 Your bankruptcy attorney can advise you on which assets you are allowed to keep during bankruptcy according to your state’s laws.
 Create a comprehensive list of all your current assets and properties.
 You should be permitted to keep personal possessions, but full disclosure is a must nonetheless.
 You must also list all income (except for Social Security income) and all your current monthly expenses, including average numbers for variable expenses such as utility bills.
 Of course, you will also need a list all your outstanding debts and the associated creditors.